-The MEAL team is responsible for providing key available MEAL results at appropriate meetings that may include (but are not limited to) the below country processes:
+The MEAL team is responsible for providing key available MEAL results (via the PID when available) at appropriate meetings that may include (but are not limited to) the below country processes:

-- PCM, where the MEAL team collaborates in the identification and presentation of key issues, reviews progress against targets and baselines of key indicators and identifies any issues of data completeness and correctness as well as key client feedback to address and follow up. - Senior Management Team (SMT) meetings, where the MEAL team may be asked to present results at program, sector, or emergency response level as per SMT needs. - SAP IP where the MEAL team may be asked to present progress of SAP indicators against baselines and targets. - Partnership Project Review Meeting, where the IRC MEAL team can discuss and learn about project performance, results and interpretation with the partners. - Other sector, portfolio, project and/or regional data review learning meetings and events.
+- PCM, where the MEAL team collaborates in the identification and presentation of key issues, reviews progress against targets and baselines of key indicators and identifies any issues of data completeness and correctness as well as key client feedback to address and follow up.
+They also help to problem solve. - 2 Senior Management Team (SMT) meetings, where the MEAL team may be asked to present results at program, sector, or emergency response level as per SMT needs. - 3 Strategic Action Plan (SAP) review meeting where the MEAL team may be asked to present progress of SAP scale indicators against baselines and targets. - Partnership Project Review Meeting, where the IRC MEAL team can discuss and learn about project performance, results and interpretation with the partners. - Other sector, portfolio, project and/or regional data review learning meetings and events.